 Drainage Test: Dig a 1-foot by 1-foot hole and fill it with water.
-If the water doesn’t drain within 1 hour, the soil likely has a high amount of clay and needs to be amended for better drainage.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 Finally, you can always send a sample of your soil to a lab to be analyzed for pH and nutrient levels.
 An easy way to do this is by sending it to your local cooperative extension.

 How To Plant Fruit Trees in Clay Soil

 As mentioned above, avoid digging into clay soil to plant if possible.
 We’ll cover fruit trees that are already planted in clay soil next, but for now, follow these three steps when first planting your fruit tree.